laraadeboye/Kubernetes-tutorial/README.md

 `kubectl run nginx --image=nginx --restart=Never`

+To create a new pod in a specific namespace:

+`kubectl run redis --image=redis -n finance` (use the -n flag)

+To change the image of the pod used:

+`kubectl set image deployment nginx nginx=nginx:1.18`

 To get the images used to create a pod:
 To get the number of containers used for a pod:
 Check the state of images: